Secure Splunk Web communications

 There are several ways you can use signed certificates to improve security for your browser to Splunk Web communications:

-You replace the default certificate provided by Splunk with one that you request from a trusted Certificate Authority.
+You replace the default certificate that Splunk provides with one that you request from a trusted Certificate Authority (CA).
 This is the most secure option.

 For more information about obtaining CA certificates for Splunk deployments, see How to obtain certificates from a third-party for Splunk Web.

-You can also use self-signed certificates to secure authentication, however, because they are signed by you rather than a known and trusted Certificate Authority, browsers will not list you as a CA in their certificate store and as a result will not trust you or your certificates.
-For self-signed certificates to be effective, you would need to add your certificate to a the certificate store of every single browser that will access Splunk Web.
+You can also use self-signed certificates to secure authentication, however, because you signed them rather than a known and trusted Certificate Authority, browsers will not list you as a CA in their certificate store, and as a result will not trust you or your certificates.
+For self-signed certificates to be effective, you would need to add your certificate to the certificate store of every browser that will access Splunk Web.

 For more information about creating self-signed certificates for Splunk deployments, see How to create and sign your own TLS certificates.